CAMANet: Class Activation Map Guided Attention Network for Radiology Report Generation: Method

 \subsection{CAMANet}

 Learning the cross-modal alignment and discriminative representation is challenging but essential for RRG.
-To achieve this, CAMANet uses a Visual Discriminative Map Assisted Encoder (VDMAE) and a Visual-Textual Attention Consistency (VTAC) module which take advantage of the class activation map (CAM) ~\citep{zhou2016learning} technique.
+To achieve this, CAMANet uses a Visual Discriminative Map Assisted Encoder and a Visual-Textual Attention Consistency module which take advantage of the CAM technique.